nanostores/query/README.md

 Few gotchas:

 - it will execute against currently set keys (no way to customize them for the call);
-- it will still leverage deduplication.
+- it will still leverage deduplication;
+- underlying fetcher function cannot resolve or reject with `undefined` as their value.
+This will lead to hanging promises.

 ### Dependencies, but not in keys